swarmzilla/swarm3k/README.md

   0. Date for the experiments will be announced after we get more than 3,000 nodes.
   0. Please note that the node's specification for this run is **1GB of RAM with 1 vCore**.
   We're sorry that 512MB will be not enough for our testing this time.

+## What's mininum requirements of a node?
+  0. For the security reason, we do not provision or operate your nodes directly. *A cool engineer* on your side will be responsible for provision and join the cluster using the provided token
+  0. Token will be provided in this room: gitter.im/swarmzilla/swarm3k during the run.
+  0. Last time, we ran the Swarm2K cluster around 8 hours.
+Basically, you can expect this run of Swarm3K will be around 8 hours too.
+  0. Each node must have a public IPv4 on its network interface.
+Floating IPs cannot be used to join this public cluster.
+  0. Docker 1.12.2 (will be released very soon)
+  0. TCP port 2377 for cluster management
+  0. TCP and UDP port 7946 for communication among nodes
+  0. TCP and UDP port 4789 for overlay network

 | Name          | Company       | Number of Nodes<br>Expected to Contribute |
 | ------------- |:-------------:|:-----------------------------------------:|